brendalf/mancalapy/README.md

 ## Developer instructions

 Each folder is a separately poetry project.
 You'll find more about the technical implementation in each folder's readme.
-Run `make setup` inside each folder to setup your local development environment.
+Run `poetry install` inside each folder to setup your local development environment.
-This command will also install the pre-commit hooks used to guarantee code standards.
+For the `server` folder, there is a `make code_review` command available to guarantee code standards.
 After that, you can run `poetry shell` to start a shell session with the environment configured.